rk1165/rk1165.github.io/docs/languages/java/core_java.md

 ### Define enums?
 Can you call an enum constructor from outside?
 What is a constant specific method?

 ### What is the difference between a **Stream** and an **Iterator**?

-### Write an @Incomplete annotation that is applied to a class and id inherited by its subclasses.

 ### Advanced modifiers : volatile, transient, native, strictfp